At Risk Trades in Aviation and Aerospace

 Aviation, Aerospace, and Asbestos

 Asbestos is a natural mineral that was once used in many different industries since the early 1900s.
 Primarily in the construction and the production of buildings, parts, tools, and other products that required heat-resistance, flexibility, and durability to function well.
-Examples of this can be insulation, pipes, roofing, tile, and automobile, ship, and aircraft parts.
+Examples of this can be insulation, pipes, roofing, tile, and automobile, ship, and aircraft parts in the aerospace sector.

 In the aviation and aerospace industry, asbestos can be found in several aircraft products, but primarily in their brake systems.
 This involves the production, distribution, installation, and maintenance of all parts, tools, and products in an aircraft from start to finish.